-Some of the research says we need 7-9 hours of quality sleep to function well.
-But wait…I know that’s the amount I need to be fully functional based on years of noticing what works for me.
+Research says we need 7-9 hours of quality sleep to function well.
+But wait, I know that’s the amount I need to be fully functional based on years of noticing what works best for me.
 But that doesn’t mean it’s right for everyone.
-I know people who live creative, productive lives on 6 hours, and others who need 9 at a minimum.
-It’s important to know your own requirements for sleep so you don’t get in a wad about not getting the ‘recommended’ amount, which only leads to more stress!
+I know people who live creative, productive lives on 6 hours and others who need a minimum of 9.
+It’s essential to know your requirements for sleep, so you don’t get stressed about not getting the “recommended” amount.

-Once you’re in the bed, there are many easy breathing exercises you can try.
+Once you’re in bed, there are many easy breathing exercises you can try.
 It can be as simple as practicing awareness of your breathing patterns, noticing your inhalations and exhalations.